 - 5. The Company's gas supply portfolio is structured first and foremost to meet peak demand.
-Enbridge has prepared its 2017 gas cost budget assuming peak day HDD values of 41.4 degree days in the Central Weather Zone, 48.2 degree days in the Eastern Weather Zone, and 38.8 degree days in the Niagara Weather Zone, as produced by current Design Criteria1. - 6.
-Based upon this design day forecast and the information available at the time, Enbridge is forecasting a design peak day volume of 106,363 103m3 (4.0 PJs) during the winter season of the 2017 fiscal year. - 7.
+Enbridge has prepared its 2017 gas cost budget assuming peak day HDD values of 41.4 degree days in the Central Weather Zone, 48.2 degree days in the Eastern Weather Zone, and 38.8 degree days in the Niagara Weather Zone, as produced by current Design Criteria. - Based upon this design day forecast and the information available at the time, Enbridge is forecasting a design peak day volume of 106,363 10m (4.0 PJs) during the winter season of the 2017 fiscal year. - 7.
 A comparison of the 2017 Forecast Peak Day Supply Mix and the 2016 Forecast Peak Day Supply Mix can be found at Exhibit D1, Tab 2, Schedule 7.
-This schedule is structured in two parts: The first part, Budget Net Peak Day Demand (on Line 3), is the result of total system peak day demand less curtailment volumes2; the second part, displayed between Lines 4 and 11, is all of the services Enbridge has procured to meet peak day demand (the total of which is contained in Line 12).
+This schedule is structured in two parts: The first part, Budget Net Peak Day Demand (on Line 3), is the result of total system peak day demand less curtailment volumes; the second part, displayed between Lines 4 and 11, is all of the services Enbridge has procured to meet peak day demand (the total of which is contained in Line 12).
 These include transportation services, deliveries from Ontario T-Service customers, third-party supplies delivered to the franchise area, and peaking service.

-1 Current Design Criteria is discussed in Section 2.3 of Exhibit D1, Tab 2, Schedule 2.
+Curtailment volumes are defined and discussed in Section 4.2 of D1, Tab 2, Schedule 2.
+Witnesses: M. Kirk

-2 Curtailment volumes are defined and discussed in Section 4.2 of D1, Tab 2, Schedule 2.
+&lt;sup>1 Current Design Criteria is discussed in Section 2.3 of Exhibit D1, Tab 2, Schedule 2.